-The performance of the above-illustrated technique is shown in FIGS. 4 and 5, with the results obtained for the test sequence Foreman and Mother-Daughter, respectively.
+The performance of the above-illustrated technique is shown in FIGS. 4A, 4B, and 5A and 5B, with the results obtained for the test sequence Foreman and Mother-Daughter, respectively.
 These sequences were not part of the training set.
 The Huffman codes for the time delay are trained for various memory sizes but only for one λ .
 The coder is run with constant quantizer when coding 100 frames at 10 frames/s.
 All results are generated from decoded bit streams.

-The upper plots of FIGS. 4 and 5 show the average PSNR from reconstructed frames produced by the TMN-2.0 codec, with the rate distortion optimized using an H.263 codec and the long-term memory prediction codec versus overall bitrate.
+The plots of FIGS. 4A and 5A show the average PSNR from reconstructed frames produced by the TMN-2.0 codec, with the rate distortion optimized using an H.263 codec and the long-term memory prediction codec versus overall bitrate.
 The size of the long-term memory is selected as 2, 5, 10, and 50 frames.
 The curve is generated by varying the Lagrange parameter and the DCT quantization parameter accordingly.
 Hence, the points marked with "+" in the plots relate to values computed from entire sequences.
 The longterm memory buffer is built up simultaneously at encoder and decoder by reconstructed frames.
 The results are obtained by measuring over frames 50 . . .
 100, to avoid the effects at the beginning of the sequence.

 The impact of rate-constrained encoding strategy is visible when comparing the presently-discussed H.263 codec with TMN-2.0.
-In connection with the present invention, it has been observed that the usage of the fill search range [-16]...15]×[-16 . . .
-15] for the 8×8 displacement vectors provides most of the gain for this H.263 codec.
+In connection with the present invention, it has been observed that the usage of the full search range $[-16...15] \times [-16...15]$ for the 8×8 displacement vectors provides most of the gain for this H.263 codec.
 The TMN-2.0 coder only permits the use of half-pixel positions that surround the previously found 16×16 displacement vector, which is searched in the range $[-16 \dots 15] \times [-16 \dots 15]$.
-Herewith, it has also been observed that extending the search range for the 8×8 displacement vectors leads to improved coding performance for the rate-constrained motion estimation discussed herein, whereas for the TMN-2.0, worse results are realized, since no rate-constraint is employed.
+Herewith, it has also been observed that extending the search range for the 8×8 displacement vectors leads to improved coding performance for the rate-constrained motion estimaresults are realized, since no rate-constraint is employed.
 This effect is even stronger, in case of long-term memory

-When comparing long-term memory MCP to TMN-2.0, 50 the PSNR gains achieved are about 2 dB for the Foreman sequence and 1.5 dB for Mother-Daughter when using a memory of 50 frames.
-For both sequences, a PSNR gain of 0.6 dB is due to the rate distortion optimization while the rest comes from the use of long-term memory prediction.
+When comparing long-term memory MCP to TMN-2.0, full search on integer-pel positions followed by half-pel 65 the PSNR gains achieved are about 2 dB for the Foreman sequence and 1.5 dB for Mother-Daughter when using a memory of 50 frames.
+For both sequences, a PSNR gain of 11

+0.6 dB is due to the rate distortion optimization while the rest comes from the use of long-term memory prediction.

 These results demonstrate that utilizing the long-term memory, an improved motion-compensating prediction scheme is realized.
-The gains tend to decrease to negligible levels for very low bit-rates.
-This is consistent with the relationship of MCP and ECVQ ("entropy constrained vector quantization"), since as the effective code book size for ECVQ becomes smaller also the effective long-term memory size becomes smaller when the bit-rate is reduced.
+The gains tend to decrease to negligible 5 levels for very low bit-rates.
+This is consistent with the relationship of MCP and ECVQ, ("entropy constrained vector quantization") since as the effective code book size for ECVQ becomes smaller also the effective long-term memory size becomes smaller when the bit-rate is reduced.
+10